JeffRocchio/Wireless-Soil-Moisture-Sensor/README.md

 # Status

-**7/18/2023**: I am working on *Milestone #12*: Redesigning the ATTiny84 and Raspberry Pi software to be 'Event-Driven,' 'Non-Blocking,' and conversational.
-I have a good start on doing this for the ATTiny84 code, using the `tiny84_SensorAsSlave` sketch/application.
-I have not yet done any of this work on the Raspberry Pi side.
-I also created a protocol of sorts for myself for managing test cases in the Arduino environment.
+**9/26/2023**: I am working on *Milestone #12*: Redesigning the ATTiny84 and Raspberry Pi software to be 'Event-Driven,' 'Non-Blocking,' and conversational.
+I am close to completing this.
+I just worked out what was causing Issue #1.
+So I now need to finalize the fixup for that issue, then implement the ability to handle commands on the ATTiny side.

+**July 2023**: I created a protocol of sorts for myself for managing test cases in the Arduino environment.
 This is documented in /home/`Software/tiny84/Readme-TESTcases.md`.